sueszli/autocomplete/README.md

 >>>  'epic nightmare revisited was correct winner']
 ```

+I am quite happy with the results as they capture the spirit of news headlines quite well.

 # How to run

 Finally I containerized the project using Docker for reproducibility.